delta-io/delta/PROTOCOL.md

 Writers should reject any transaction that contains data where the expression `x > 3` returns `false` or `null`.

-## Check Constraints
+## CHECK Constraints

-- Check constraints are stored at the table-level in `Metadata.configuration` and consist of a `name` and an `expression`.
-An input row satisfies a constraint when `expression` evaluates to `true`.
+CHECK constraints are stored in the map of the `configuration` field in [Metadata](#change-metadata).
+Each CHECK constraint has a name and is stored as a key value pair.
+The key format is `delta.constraints.{name}`, and the value is a SQL expression string whose return type must be `Boolean`.
+Columns referred by the SQL expression must exist in the table schema.

-  - They are stored in `Metadata.configuration` with the key `delta.constraints.{name}`.
+Rows in a table must satisfy CHECK constraints.
+In other words, evaluating the SQL expressions of CHECK constraints must return `true` for each row in a table.

-  - `expression` is stored as the value of `delta.constraints.{name}` and SHOULD be parsed as a boolean SQL expression.
+For example, a key value pair (`delta.constraints.birthDateCheck`, `birthDate > '1900-01-01'`) means there is a CHECK constraint called `birthDateCheck` in the table and the value of the `birthDate` column in each row must be greater than `1900-01-01`.

-- CHECK constraints are strongly enforced:
+Hence, a writer must follow the rules below:
-  - The transaction which adds a new constraint must verify that all existing data satisfies the constraint; otherwise the write must fail.
+- When adding a CHECK constraint to a table, a writer must validate the existing data in the table and ensure every row satisfies the new CHECK constraint before committing the change.
+Otherwise, the write must fail and the table must stay unchanged.
-  - For subsequent writes, all constraints must be satisfied for every row being written to the table; otherwise the write must fail.
+- When writing to a table that contains CHECK constraints, every new row being written to the table must satisfy CHECK constraints in the table.
+Otherwise, the write must fail and the table must stay unchanged.

 ## Generated Columns